-I. LEASES
+J. LEASES

-A lease liability and a right-of-use ("ROU") asset are recognized on the Company's statement of financial position, at the commencement of the lease, at the lower of the fair value of the leased asset and the present value of the minimum lease payments.
+A lease liability and a right-of-use ("ROU") asset are recognized on the Company's statement of financial position, at the commencement of the lease.
+The lease asset is initially recognized at cost, which comprise the amount of the initial measurement of the lease liability, plus the initial direct costs incurred by the Company.
+A lease liability is initially measured at the present value of the minimum lease payments.
 A contract is a lease or contains a lease if it conveys the right to control the use of an asset for a time period in exchange for consideration.
 To identify a lease, the Company considers whether an explicit or implicit asset is specified in the contract, and determines whether the Company obtains substantially all the economic benefits from the use of the underlying asset by assessing numerous factors, including but not limited to substitution rights and the right to determine how and for what purpose the asset is used.
 ROU assets are subsequently measured at cost and are depreciated over the shorter of the useful life of the asset or the lease term, while the lease liability is subsequently measured at amortized cost using the effective interest rate method, where the interest expense is amortized over the term of the lease as a constant percentage of the carrying value of the lease liability.